anybody-test/support-wiki/NEW:-How-to-setup-your-own-MoCap-driven-Model.md

+The AnyBody Modeling System v6.0 (AMS) and the AnyBody Managed Model Repository v1.6 (AMMR) are used in this example.

 # What do you need to process your own C3D model?

 1. You need a C3D file of the recorded trial: In most cases it is easy to switch between trials recorded in Vicon, Qualisys, Simi, ...
 Many of our users have the Plug-In-Gait marker protocol or something similar.
 Different protocols are also applicable.
 Additional markers can easily be added to the model.
 Force data from Force Platforms is necessary to ensure a smooth processing of the trials.
 It is also possible to use BVH files from XSens, Animazoo, Kinect, ...